Rocky Mountain (provincial electoral district): Members of the Legislative Assembly (MLAs)

-After the Alberta Legislature passed an Act increasing the number of seats from 25 to 41, the Frank Paper described the Rocky Mountain constituency as a "monstrous gerrymander" which benefited labour interests.
-An effort was made for the 1909 election to have a single candidate represent both the Liberal and Conservative parties, but eventually both parties nominated a candidate.
+After the Alberta Legislature passed an Act in 1909 increasing the number of seats from 25 to 41 and setting the boundaries of the Rocky Mountain district the Frank Paper described the Rocky Mountain constituency as a "monstrous gerrymander" that benefited labour interests.
+For the 1909 election, an effort was made to have one candidate represent both the Liberal and Conservative parties, but eventually each party nominated a separate candidate.
 Henry Edward Lyon was nominated for the Conservatives, while John Angus McDonald was nominated for the Liberals.

+O'Brien won in 1909 with less than half the votes.
+He was more popular when he ran for re-election in 1913, but in that election he faced only one candidate and lost.

+From 1924 to 1940, the district used instant-runoff voting to elect its MLA.